People

 E-mail: ems356@gsbs.rutgers.edu

-Francesca received her B.S. in Computational Neuroscience from the University of Puget Sound.
-Prior to joining the Konova lab she did resting state fMRI research using the Human Connectome Project and worked with Dr. Read Montague on sub-second neurotransmitter signaling in humans during decision making tasks.
+Francesca received her BS in Computational Neuroscience from the University of Puget Sound.
+Prior to joining the Konova lab, she did resting state fMRI research using data from the Human Connectome Project and worked with Dr. Read Montague on modeling sub-second neurotransmitter signaling in humans during decision making.
 When not researching, she enjoys watching every TV show and movie she can while eating anything sugary.

 E-mail: fml42@gsbs.rutgers.edu